The third Monday of every year is known as ‘Blue Monday’.

 There will be lots of advice out on 'Blue Monday'.
 As with all awareness days, it is a great opportunity to bring good mental health into the public arena.
 Have a look at what is out there and find what works for you.

 Here is my contribution to the mix of hints/tips and advice.

 Be present.
 Enjoy the moment, put down your phone, engage and take in what is happening around you.

 Where is your focus?
 Are you focusing on problems or solutions?

-    What do you need to do differently to achieve what your goals?
+What do you need to do differently to achieve your goals?

-    As with any advice it is just that, you need to find what works best for you.
+As with any advice, it is just that, find what works best for you.

 If you would like to find out more, then why not take a look at our range of coaching services and products.

 Alternatively, if you would like to find out more about Phoenix Coaching then you can book your free, no-obligation clarity call here.